post-self/post-self.ink/content/stories/prophecies.md

 "Is that what you have been doing during the day?"

 "I..."
 She trailed off, scrubbing her paws against her thighs.
 "Some, perhaps.
 A little.
-We are still in *shloshim,* but I cannot...ah, I am not focused."
+We are still in *Shloshim,* but I cannot...ah, I am not focused."

 "You will have to forgive me for being a bit blunt," Slow Hours said gently.
 "But are you overflowing?"